Viewability

 Over the years, Google has raised the bar on evaluating ad performance; viewability being one of the most relied upon metrics now.
 Publishers should realize that viewability has a direct impact on ad revenue and start acting on it seriously.

 The topic of ad viewability has been around for a while, but most publishers are still not aware of its importance.
-In this post, we will explain the most effective methods that publishers can use in order to improve ad viewability.
+In this post, we will explain the most effective methods that publishers can use in order to improve viewability of ads.
 Let’s get started!

-Viewability defines whether an ad (web ad or mobile ad) had the chance to be seen by a user or not.
+Ad Viewability is defined as whether an ad (web ad or mobile ad) had the chance to be seen by a user or not.
 For instance, an ad placed at the bottom of a webpage may not be deemed viewable if a user does not scroll down far enough to reach that ad.

 Publishers with a high viewability score are often regarded to have high-value inventory.
 Buyers are open to making relatively higher bids for such inventory since they know that their ads will have a high chance of being viewed.